 WS 410 Capstone Course in Women's Studies This senior level course focuses on theories of gender and issues relating to women's diversity.
-Students do a major research project in order to become more knowledgeable about feminist research.
+Students do a major research project in order to show ability to do feminist research.

 Prerequisites: WS 210, POL 272, and WS 310

 WS 420 Global Perspectives of Women's Lives This course addresses the social, sexual-reproductive, economic, political, and cultural dimensions of women's lives from a global perspective.
 The course scrutinizes the status of women and girls, identifying the consequences of globalization for life in societies, in communities and of individuals.
 Particular attention is given to finding ways to connect activism at the local level to activism at the national and global levels.
-Prerequisites: WS 110 or WS 150 or AACS 150
+Prerequisite: WS 110 or WS 150 or AACS 150 or AACS 155